r57zone/iOS-Sync/README.md

 ![2](https://cloud.githubusercontent.com/assets/9499881/5959586/e85696a4-a7e8-11e4-9005-e8fab3b3f23c.png)

 The main feature is the ability to quickly upload, using "drag and drop", the necessary files into the application.
 The path to the default folder is edited in config.ini.
-Tested on iOS 6.1.
+Tested on iOS 6.1 iTunes 11.3.0.54.

 **[Download the latest version](https://github.com/r57zone/iOS-Sync/releases)**